nfdi4plants/nfdi4plants.github.io/src/content/events/2023-05-09_CEPLAS-StartYourARC-Series.md

 ---
 title: CEPLAS Start Your ARC Workshop Series
 category: Training
-excerpt: 'Learn how to move your datasets into ARCs, share them via the DataHUB, and annotate them with metadata.'
+description: 'Learn how to move your datasets into ARCs, share them via the DataHUB, and annotate them with metadata.'
 when:
   -
     start: 2023-05-09T10:00:00